neutrinoxtronic/csharp-cpp-projects/README.md

 ## C# Project - Floorplan Cost Calculator

 A commandline c# calculator that calculates area of a floorplan and returns its cost.
-Application currently supports 3 pre-defined floorplans but can be expanded further.
-See project specific README for details.
+This application:

+- Accepts the number of rectangles, ellipses and triangles in a floorplan and their associated sizes in meters to calculate the total area in square meters.
+- Accepts a user-defined cost per unit area when calculating the costs.
+- Accepts a user-defined currency and calculates the cost in that currency.

+> Note: This programme uses C#'s Regex Engine (**regular expressions**) to parse the input command.

 ## C# Project - Creature Constructor